 What is the price of Azure Defender for IoT?

-The free tier covers up to 1,000 committed devices per OT site.
-Above that threshold, pricing is customized by site.
-Enterprise IoT coverage for IT-network devices is included in Microsoft 365 E5 or E5 Security licenses.
+Enterprise IoT coverage for IT-network devices is part of the Microsoft 365 E5 or E5 Security licenses.

 Secure your IoT and OT environment